Want to learn how to build a brand on Instagram … and keep it thriving?

 I did too!
 They wanted to stand out, so they created their own hashtag that stood out and wasn’t used.
 Clearly which foodie would have thought of using that right?
 Today they have over 774K Instagram followers.

 If you don’t want to use the branded hashtag option, you can use this method too.

 Search for posts that meet your style pattern and feature them on your account.
 This is a surefire way to increase engagement and connect with people at the same time.

 To ensure the quality of the photo is great, reach out to these people and ask them for permission for you to post on your account.
 Get them to email you a high-quality photo.
 It’s an excellent method to connect with people.

-Here’s content that was repurposed by this account.
+Here’s the content that was repurposed by this account.

 Earlier I mentioned about posting branded hashtags/accounts, if you’re looking for exposure, you can find branded hashtags or accounts in your industry to get featured on.